Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 Stable Angina.This is predictable chest pain that occurs in a certain situation such as with walking briskly or upstairs, and is relieved with rest.
 It often can be managed with lifestyle changes and medications to prevent heart attacks and disease progression, and to control the chest pain.
-Drugs include low-dose aspirin, lipid-lowering agents, beta blockers, calcium channel blockers and nitrates.
+Drugs include low-dose aspirin, lipid-lowering agents, beta blockers, calcium channel blockers, and nitrates.

 Unstable Angina.This situation is much more serious than stable angina, and is often an intermediate stage between stable angina and a heart attack.
-In this condition patients who have previously had stable angina have worsening symptoms.
+In this condition, people who have previously had stable angina have worsening symptoms.
 For example, their pain is more intense or it takes less activity to trigger symptoms or it may be totally new.
 They may even have symptoms while at rest.
 Unstable angina is one type of

 acute coronary syndrome.